pillmuncher/yogic.cs/README.md

    serves as a way to curtail backtracking at specific points in your logic.
    By strategically placing 'Cut' combinators, you can prune branches of the search tree that are no longer relevant.
 This can significantly improve the efficiency of your logic programs.
+It can also be used as an extra-logical operator to disable the search for other solutions than the current one.

 By combining these elements, you can express and solve complex logical problems effectively.
 Many of the intricacies of Logic Programming are